aniru-dh21/IP-Address-Tracker/README.md

 - View the optimal layour for each page depending on their device's screen size.
 - See hover states for all interactive elements on the page.
+- See thier own IP address on the map on the initial page load.